-My 6-year-old, had done the file folder activity on subtracting with regrouping earlier in the week.
+My 6-year-old had done the file folder activity on subtracting with regrouping earlier in the week.
 This activity helped him understand what was happening when we regrouped while subtracting, but I wanted to further this activity by playing a game.

 As always, my four year old joined in.
 I knew he wasn’t ready for subtracting yet, but we have been working on using base ten blocks to represent numbers up to 50.
 I knew that we could practice this during the game, and I would just model the subtraction.
-Even though he is nowhere ready for subtracting two digit numbers and having to regroup, I’m building background knowledge for him.
+Even though he is nowhere ready for subtracting two-digit numbers and having to regroup, I’m building background knowledge for him.
 I believe that this knowledge will make this much easier for him when the time comes for him to tackle this area.

 What you need to play

-How to play and practice Subtraction with Regrouping
+How to play Subtraction with Regrouping Game

 The game is simple to set up, and just as easy to play.
 Each player places 8 tens or longs in front of them.
 They then roll a die and follow the instructions on the space they land on.
 Some of the spaces have you adding tens or ones.
 Others have you subtracting.